-The Mahler and Carolina Trust Buildings, consolidated as McLellan's Dime Store, are eligible for the National Register of Historic Places under Criterion A for their significance to Raleigh commerce from 1876 to 1950, when the complex functioned as a hub of commercial activity.
-The buildings are also eligible under Criterion C for their architectural significance as a unified, well-preserved, and architecturally distinguished commercial complex in Raleigh's central business district.
-The 1876 Mahler Building reflects, in its tall, narrow Renaissance Revival facade, richly detailed in brick and boldly-volumned metal, and intact upper office floors, the first flush of Reconstruction business optimism after the devastation of the Civil War.
+The Mahler's-Carolina Trust Building complex, consolidated as McLellan's Dime Store, is eligible for designation as a Local Historic Landmark and for listing in the National Register of Historic Places under Criterion C for its architectural significance as a pair of well-preserved and architecturally distinguished commercial buildings in Raleigh's central business district.
+The 1876 Mahler Jewelry Building reflects, in its tall, narrow Renaissance Revival facade, richly detailed in brick and boldly-volumned metal, and intact upper office floors, the first flush of Reconstruction business optimism after the devastation of the Civil War.
 The Mahler Building and the larger, even more brash and opulent Briggs Hardware Building built two years earlier, at 220 Fayetteville Street, are the only two landmarks to the Reconstruction era that still stand in recognizable form on Fayetteville Street.
 By 1902 when the Carolina Trust Building arose, downtown Raleigh was in the midst of a commercial boom, led in part by banks.
 The conservative, classical style facade with molded brick details led to three floors of nicely appointed offices, above the street level banking office.
 Architecturally, the Trust Building reflects the turn-of-the-century corporate confidence of the Raleigh business community.